ShadowsocksR-Live/shadowsocksr-native/README.md

                                   only available in server mode

        [--fast-open]              enable TCP fast open,
-                                  only available on Linux kernel > 3.7.0
+                                  only available in local and server mode, with Linux kernel > 3.7.0

        [--acl <acl_file>]         config file of ACL (Access Control List) only available in local and server mode